Start main page content

 Third Year

-One lecture per week deals with the reinforcement of German grammar at an advanced level (one period per week).
-Various texts will be read and produced from a stylistic point of view, sensitising students to ways in which language mediates our perception of the world and especially contemporary German culture.
+Four lecture periods per week deals with the reinforcement of German grammar, text production and spoken language at an advanced level (B1.1).
+In the Composition & Stylistics lecture period, various texts will be read and produced from a stylistic point of view, sensitising students to ways in which language mediates our perception of the world and especially contemporary German culture.

 Postgraduate Programmes